hazelgrove/hazelnut-dynamics-agda/README.md

 ### Metatheory of Expansion

-- [correspondence.agda](correspondence.agda) argues that the expansion
+- [expansion-generality.agda](expansion-generality.agda) argues that the expansion
   judgements respect the bidirectional typing system.
 - [expandability.agda](expandability.agda) argues that any well typed term can be expanded to a dynamic term.